mustansarfiaz/DDAM-PS/README.md

 ![framework](doc/framework.png)

 ## Performance :
-we tried some hyper-parameters and got better ReID performance reported in our paper.

 |  Source   |  Target   | mAP  | Top-1 |                             CKPT                             |
 | :-------: | :-------: | :--: | :---: | :----------------------------------------------------------: |